-“Children need their parents support when they grow and this includes the learning process.
+“Children need their parents’ support when they grow and this includes the learning process.
 When parents sit in class with them, they can learn together.
 This also gives parents the opportunity to observe their child’s learning style and abilities.”
 The centre believes strongly in the importance and positive impact of parent-child bonding.
 In all their classes, each child has to be accompanied by at least one parent.

 Developing body, heart and mind

 There are over 20 activities conducted in a single Happy Train class.
 To a normal bystander, the back-to-back activities in one sitting might seem overwhelming.
-However, tempo and rhythm is very important to keep the lesson stimulating and effective.
-This is because the right brain processes large amount of information at a very high speed, says Jacqueline.
+However, tempo and rhythm are very important to keep the lesson stimulating and effective.
+This is because the right brain processes a large amount of information at a very high speed, says Jacqueline.

 Children also absorb and learn the most during their ‘input’ stage.
 “This stage occurs when they are one to two years of age.
 In fact, children have the ability to discern and differentiate many things.
 For example, they are able to notice different tunes and tones at a young age.”
 From three years and above, which is the ‘output’ stage, they start to show signs as they begin to verbalise their thoughts and communicate.

-First time parents Alvin Choo and Angie Koh were clueless when it came to engaging with their girl Audrey.
+First-time parents Alvin Choo and Angie Koh were clueless when it came to engaging with their girl Audrey.
 They enrolled her in the programme when she was just 10-months old and saw how she progressed over the years.